apache/nuttx-apps/README.md

 If all of the above conditions are TRUE, then NuttX will be able to find the application directory.
-If your application directory has a different name or is location at a different position, then you will have to inform the NuttX build system of that location.
+If your application directory has a different name or is located at a different position, then you will have to inform the NuttX build system of that location.
 There are several ways to do that:

 1) You can define `CONFIG_APPS_DIR` to be the full path to your application